JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 ## Deployment

-In order to deploy our applications successfully behind reverse proxy scenario, there are a few things we need to understand:
+In order to deploy our applications successfully behind the reverse proxy scenario, there are a few things we need to understand:

 [Preserve the original HTTP host name between a reverse proxy and its back-end web application](https://learn.microsoft.com/en-us/azure/architecture/best-practices/host-name-preservation)